 Quick Answer

-Cyclic Vomiting Syndrome (CVS) is frightening to witness, but it IS manageable and most children outgrow it!
-If your child has episodes of severe, repeated vomiting that come and go with normal periods in between, they may have CVS.
-While scary during episodes, CVS doesn't cause long-term damage, and with proper management, episodes can be reduced or prevented.
-You're not alone - this guide helps you understand and manage your bachcha's CVS.
+Cyclic Vomiting Syndrome (CVS) is frightening to witness, but it is usually manageable and most children outgrow it.
+If your child has episodes of severe, repeated vomiting that come and go with symptom-free periods in between, they may have CVS.
+While scary during episodes, CVS is not generally associated with lasting damage, and with proper management episodes can often be reduced or prevented.
+The main risk during an episode is dehydration, which sometimes needs hospital care, so always watch for the red flags below.
+You’re not alone - this guide helps you understand and manage your bachcha’s CVS.

 What Is Cyclic Vomiting Syndrome?
 (CVS Kya Hai)